Callichthys: In the aquarium

 Spawning has been accomplished in the aquarium.
-Callichthys is a builder of bubblenests from plant parts, some bottom materials, and bubbles formed by a mouth secretion and air.
+Callichthys is a builder of bubble nests from plant parts, some bottom materials, and bubbles formed by a mouth secretion and air.
 The male forms a mass of bubbles about 20 cm (8 in) in diameter and 10 cm (4 in) high.
 During the time of construction, the female is actively chased away or ignored.
 When the nest construction is complete, the male will accept the female.
 The eggs (up to several hundred) are deposited into the nest and the male or the pair will actively protect the nest for about four weeks until the fry come out of the nest at the size of 2.5 cm (1 in).